B.S. in Medical Imaging Science (B.S.M.I.S.)

 Upon successful completion of all course work, graduates will receive a B.S. in Medical Imaging science (B.S.M.I.S.), with eligibility for national certification and state licensure, where applicable.

-Students must choose one of the following four areas of concentration.
+Students must choose one of the following two areas of concentration.

 Diagnostic Medical Sonography